crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 ```

 That's it.
 That's the migration.
 Now all data that was previously being written
-to InfluxDB will now be written to QuestDB.
+to InfluxDB will now be written to Crusher.